Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your air conditioner to work, it won’t activate.

 The main point is ensuring it’s switched to “cool” and not “heat.”
 Otherwise your air conditioner may not switch on.
-Or you might have hot air moving from vents being the furnace is running instead.
+You might also have hot air moving from vents being the furnace is running instead.

 If you rely on a regular thermostat: